 A Children’s Center to serve the child care needs of RLC students and staff, as well as the educational laboratory needs of the Early Childhood Education program, opened in Fall 1998.
 Funding for the Children’s Center was provided entirely by the RLC Foundation.

 Major remodeling of the Administration Building took place during 1999-2000 and nearly doubled its size.
 This new “Intake Center” centralizes almost all Student Service functions in one building.

 In 2002, major off-campus changes occurred with the addition of the Rend Lake College MarketPlace in Mt.
 Vernon and the Rend Lake College Murphy-Wall Pinckneyville Campus.
 In 2003, The Hitting Zone, a baseball / softball training facility, began operations, and was renamed in 2014 as the RLC Recreational Center and repurposed.

 In Fall 2005, the Mark S. Kern Applied Science Center opened on the southwest corner of campus.
 This 22,300-square-feet facility houses the Agricultural Business, Agricultural Production, Agricultural Mechanics, Heavy Equipment and Diesel Technology programs.

-Opened in Fall 2009 was the newest addition to campus, the 20,000-square-feet Coal Mine Training Center.
+Opened in Fall 2009 was the the 20,000-square-feet Coal Mine Training Center.
 It includes operational coal mining equipment and a mock mine with movable walls and other components.
 The following year, the adjacent Mine Rescue and Fire Training Facility was completed.

 In Fall 2011, the Science & Computer Center was added to the Murphy-Wall Pinckneyville Campus, allowing students to earn a complete associate degree in many disciplines there without the need to travel to the Ina campus.